samingbar/demo-data-etl/README.md

 ### Triggering failure modes

-- The mock API intentionally injects 429/503 responses and an occasional forced timeout per page.
+- The mock API can inject 429/503 responses and an occasional forced timeout per page.
+By default, these are disabled on the very first run to ease setup, and enabled on subsequent runs.
+Override anytime with `--enable-failures` or `--disable-failures` on `start`.
 - The load activity heartbeats each record; kill the worker and restart to prove checkpointed resume.
 - Run with `make demo.pause` during high retry counts to show backpressure controls.
  - Force an upstream outage with `make demo.mock-offline` (restore with `make demo.mock-online`).
 Use `--duration` via the CLI if you want a bounded outage.